stackotter/swift-bundler/README.md

 Contributions of all kinds are very welcome!
 Just make sure to check out [the contributing guidelines](CONTRIBUTING.md) before getting started.
 Read through [the open issues](https://github.com/stackotter/swift-bundler/issues) for contribution ideas.

+## Bug response policy 🐞

+*Critical bugs will be addressed within 48 hours or less*.
+Critical bugs are classified as any bugs that risk loss of user/developer data or represent critical security vulnerabilities (around 8 or above on the CVSS scale as a rule of thumb, although Swift Bundler maintainers retain discretion).

+Non-critical bugs will be addressed in order of priority with no strict turnaround commitments.
+As a general rule of thumb, we'll address security vulnerabilities, then bugs reported by sponsors, then any other bugs as time permits.

 ## Apps made with Swift Bundler 👨‍💻

 If you have made an app with Swift Bundler, I'd love to hear about it!
 Just open an issue or submit a PR to add it to the list.